sydney’s newest investment casting foundry

 deshelling

-once the metal solidifies, the ceramic shell is broken off using air hammers, the individual cast pieces are then cut off the casting tree, sandblasted to clean and remove the last of the ceramic shell and then finished to meet the desired specifications.
+Once the metal solidifies, the ceramic shell is broken off using air hammers, the individual cast pieces are then cut off the casting tree, and then sand or bead blasted to remove the last of the ceramic shell and clean the oxide layer off from where the molten metal comes into contact with the ceramic mold.